personalnexus/ShUtilities/README.md

 ## IO

+* __FileRepository__: exposes the contents of files as string properties of a dynamic object
 * __FileUtility__: read file line by line as an IEnumerable<string> like File.ReadLines but with control over file open, access and share modes
 * __ISerializer__: basic interface describing serialization e.g. XML, JSON, CSV...
 * __JsonSerializer__ : implementation of ISerializer<T> for JSON